KJWilliamson/fish-design-calculator/README.md

 # Basic calculator built with HTML, CSS, and Javascript
 * fish design background

-add decimal functionality, and finish total amount so it shows where you're at instead of 0 before it totals all the numbers
+#### Need to add decimal functionality, and finish total amount so it shows where you're at instead of 0 before it totals all the numbers